Q: My Excel Shows "Not Enough Memory"

 If you don't mind the option of "Recalculate workbook before saving" getting enabled as soon as manual calculation is turned on, then use this faster method to recalculate your worksheets manually:

 2) From the "Calculations Options" drop-down list, choose "Manual"

 3) Click the "Calculate Sheet" options in the Calculation section or press "Shift" and "F9" keys together on your keyboard and the current worksheet you are working with will manually recalculate.

 Video tutorial: There isn’t Enough Memory to Complete this Action in MS Excel

 Below are some of the common errors you may encounter as you use Excel, in addition to the already-discussed Excel memory error:

-- "There was a problem connecting to the server Excel" error: This error message shows up when Excel and Windows SharePoint Services prevent spreadsheet from getting correctly imported into Windows SharePoint.
-You can fix this problem by creating a new list which is based on your Excel workbook, changing the Site Settings, using a ULS Viewer downloaded from Microsoft's official website.
+1. "There was a problem connecting to the server Excel" error: This error message shows up when Excel and Windows SharePoint Services prevent the spreadsheet from getting correctly imported into Windows SharePoint.
+You can fix this problem by creating a new list that is based on your Excel workbook, changing the Site Settings, and using a ULS Viewer downloaded from Microsoft's official website.

 2. "There's a problem with this formula": This error is usually experienced in some Windows ten by users on their Excel.
 When trying to use a formula to make several different calculations, this error may prevent the function from happening.
 To fix this error, you can: make use of system separators, check the regional settings of your system, and change the correct spelling settings.